jonaslu/ain/README.md

 * Pipe the API output for further processing.
 * Tries hard to be helpful when there are errors.

 Ain was built to enable scripting of input and further processing of output via pipes.
 It targets users who work with many API:s using a simple file format.
+It uses curl or httpie to make thea actual calls.

 # Pre-requisites
-You need curl and or httpie installed on your machine and available on your $PATH (command.Exec needs to find the binary).
+You need curl or httpie installed and available on your `$PATH`.
+The easiest way to test this is to open up a shell and type `curl` or `http`.
+If there's any output you're good to go.

 Go (version 1.13 or higher) if you want to use `go get` or build it yourself.